sahutt/NOBPhage/README.md

 #### awk

 An awk command can create a bash script for large sample sets by repeating the same command on a list of items line by line.
 So, we can use the accession list we retrieved from SRA to download the desired files.
 You can see an example of a simple awk created to import a list of files [here](https://github.com/sahutt/NOBPhage/blob/main/bash/fasterqdump.awk).
-Once the awk is created, you can create your bash script using the following awk command:
+Once the awk is created, you can create your bash script using the following awk command on the command line:

 awk -f file.awk list.txt > fasterqdump.sh

 the command takes the awk script you just made, and the accession list text file then creates the bash script document you want

 Now we should have a document in your working directory that looks like this: